cloud-ark/kubeplus/details.rst

       plural: moodles
     scope: Namespaced

 The specproperty relationship defines that an instance of Moodle Custom Resource is connected to a Service object through it's mySQLServiceName spec attribute.
 The value of this attribute the name of a Service object.
-Below is an example of a Kubernetes-native application workflow in which a Moodle Custom Resource instance is bound to a MysqlCluster Custom Resource instance through the Service object that is created by the MysqlCluster Operator.
+Below is an example of a Kubernetes platform workflow in which a Moodle Custom Resource instance is bound to a MysqlCluster Custom Resource instance through the Service object that is created by the MysqlCluster Operator.
 The specproperty relationship helps discover this relationship as seen below:

 .. code-block:: bash